-'''

 For any given input file, the file name suffix determines what kind of compilation is done:

-C source code which must be preprocessed.

-file.c

-file.i

-C source code which should not be preprocessed.

-file.ii

-C++ source code which should not be preprocessed.

-Objective-C source code.
-Note that you must link with the 'libobjc' library

-file.m

-to make an Objective-C program work.

-file.mi

-Objective-C source code which should not be preprocessed.

-file.mm

-Objective-C++ source code.
-Note that you must link with the 'libobjc' library

-file.M

-to make an Objective-C++ program work.
-Note that '.M' refers to a literal

-capital M.

-file.mii

-Objective-C++ source code which should not be preprocessed.

-C, C++, Objective-C or Objective-C++ header file to be turned into a precomfile.h

-piled header.

-file.cc

-file.cp

-file.cxx

-file.cpp

-file.CPP

-'''

-file.C C++ source code which must be preprocessed.
+file.c C source code which must be preprocessed. file.i C source code which should not be preprocessed. file.ii C++ source code which should not be preprocessed. file.m Objective-C source code.
+Note that you must link with the 'libobjc' library to make an Objective-C program work. file.mi Objective-C source code which should not be preprocessed. file.mm file.M Objective-C++ source code.
+Note that you must link with the 'libobjc' library to make an Objective-C++ program work.
+Note that '.M' refers to a literal capital M. file.mii Objective-C++ source code which should not be preprocessed. file.h C, C++, Objective-C or Objective-C++ header file to be turned into a precompiled header. file.cc file.cp file.cxx file.cpp file.CPP file.c++ file.C C++ source code which must be preprocessed.
 Note that in '.cxx', the last two letters must both be literally 'x'.
-Likewise, '.C' refers to a literal capital C. file.hh file.H C++ header file to be turned into a precompiled header.
+Likewise, '.C' refers to a literal capital C. file.mm file.M Objective-C++ source code which must be preprocessed.